bayinfosys/bayinfosys.github.io/_posts/2026-01-01-87-inference-infrastructure.md

 None of these is universally correct.
 The decision follows from data sensitivity and usage pattern, in that order, not from which option is newest or best-known.
-[/library/110-inference-hosting-decision.html](Self-hosted or managed works) through that decision on its own, including the contractual position each option puts you in.
+[Self-hosted or managed works](/library/65-why-private-inference.html) through that decision on its own, including the contractual position each option puts you in.

 ## Hardware: why VRAM is the binding constraint